bbbb033020/Access-my-YT-status./README.md

 # Access-my-YT-status.
-If you are fan of mine, here you can access my status of my YT channel with this .html file
+If you are fan of mine, here you can access my status of my YT channel.
+Please check the about.